milgit-007/milgit-007/README.md

 <h2 align="center">😎 About me</h2>

-<p align="justify">💼 I've worked as a physiotherapist for a few years, but I've decided to make a career change and focus on software testing.
+<p align="justify">💼 I've worked as a physiotherapist for several years, but I decided to make a career change and focus on software testing.
 As a former physiotherapist, I've always enjoyed solving complex problems.
 I believe that my analytical skills and attention to detail will serve me well in my new career path as a software tester.

-🌱 Currently, I'm working on building my testing skills, and I'm always eager to learn more.
-I believe that software testing is a crucial part of the software development process and plays an important role in ensuring that software is of high quality and meets the needs of end-users.
+🌱 Currently, I'm working on building my testing skills, and I'm always keen to learn more.
+I've been self-learning about testing methodologies, tools, and technologies, and I've also completed a few courses.

 💡 I enjoy using various testing tools, and I'm always looking for ways to improve my skills and knowledge.
 My goal is to become a skilled software tester and contribute to developing high-quality software products.

-🔎 I am currently seeking job or internship opportunities in the field of software testing, and I am eager to gain new skills and experience in a professional setting.
+🔎 I'm currently seeking job or internship opportunities in the field of software testing, and I'm eager to gain new skills and experience in a professional setting.

  📧 Contact me: kurzatkowska.milena@gmail.com
 </p>